anoma/juvix-docs/docs/blog/posts/vampir-circuits.md

 juvix compile -t vampir MidSquareHash.juvix
 ```

-This should generate the `MidSquareHash.pir` file with the Vamp-IR code.
+This should generate the `MidSquareHash.pir` file containing the Vamp-IR code.

 The exact details of the hashing algorithm are not essential here.
 What matters is that Juvix can compile this ordinary high-level program, which uses recursion, pattern-matching, etc., into low-level Vamp-IR representation.
 The user does not need to understand arithmetic circuits or Vamp-IR beyond the basics.